ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ## Digital Oceans App Platform

-The Digital Oceans App Platform was designed to compete against to Heroku.
-It offers similar features to CodeCapsules and Heroku.
+The Digital Oceans App Platform was also designed to compete against to Heroku.
+It contains the same key features as Code Capsules and Heroku.
 Like Heroku, it advertises itself as a "Platform as a Service".

 ### Account creation and repository linking

 Digital Oceans is the only platform here which requires a credit card.
-At the time of writing, Digital Oceans offers a free trial worth $100 credit on their platform, so you will **not** be charged.
+At the time of writing, Digital Oceans offers a free trial worth a $100 credit on their platform, so you will **not** be charged, until the $100 is spent.
 Ensure that you have canceled your billing account, so that you will not be charged in the future.

 Create a new account by: